About the course

 Jordana Golbourn, BA Drama, 2011

 See the world from a new place, think about the world differently.
-For students wishing to extend their education further, we support you by offering the option of an additional year at no extra cost.
+For students wishing to extend their education further, we support you by offering the option of an additional year at no extra cost (2017 entry).
 The four-year version of our degree allows you to spend your third year studying abroad or being employed on a placement, while otherwise remaining identical to the three-year course.

 Our students have studied at universities in the United States, New Zealand, Denmark, France, Finland, Greece, Germany, Spain, Italy and Japan.
 A year abroad provides you with the opportunity to take a more global view of theatre, make contacts with theatre practitioners from other parts of the world and explore new ideas and develop a different perspective on the world.